ltgcgo/octavia/README.md

 * Write anything utilizing Octavia's API.
 * Report any bugs you find.
 * Submit feature requests.
-* Support the developers financially.
+* Give the developers some donation as a reward.
 * Spread the word about Octavia.